 Fraud Prevention Center

 NorState Federal Credit Union will NEVER make unsolicited phone calls requesting your personal account information.
-If you ever receive mail, email, text or phone call purporting to be from NorState FCU, do not provide any personal information.
+If you ever receive mail, an email, text or phone call purporting to be from NorState FCU, do not provide any personal information.
 Always log into the NorState Federal Credit Union site directly (by typing www.norstatefcu.org in your browser address bar) or contact one of our Member Service Representatives before divulging any information.
-Pictured below are samples of a scam mailer and text message.
+Pictured below are samples of a scam mailer, spoofed id caller and text message.

 Protect Yourself.
 Don’t become identity theft’s next victim